Coming soon ….

 What we do?

-Warwickshire Youth Justice is made up of staff from various agencies, including Warwickshire County Council, Warwickshire Police, Warwickshire Probation Trust and Public Health, who are working together with young people, parents and families to prevent crime and anti-social behaviour and to reduce reoffending.
+Warwickshire Youth Justice Service is a statutory partnership between Warwickshire County Council, Warwickshire Police, the National Probation Service and Health.
+The service works with children who have offended, or are at risk of offending, their parents and families, and the victims of the crimes committed, in order to prevent crime and anti-social behaviour and to reduce reoffending.

 Getting in touch

 We have offices based in the two Justice Centres in Warwickshire and a delivery centre operating from our Bloxham Centre in Rugby.

 Preventing crime and anti-social behaviour

 We can provide young people with support, so they can avoid getting into trouble with criminal justice agencies.
 Professionals can make a prevention referral, using the referral form below, if the young person is aged between 8 to 17 years and meets any one of the following:-

 - There are concerns that the young person is at risk of committing a crime